Healthcare Devices Engineering Track – IDS – (old)

 04.67.14.96.21

-- Provide students with high-level scientific training
+• Provide students with a high-level scientific education

-- Train students in the management of scientific/medical and industrial/medical projects.
+• Train students in the management of scientific/medical and industrial/medical projects

-- Introduce students to careers in research
+• Introduce students to careers in research

 REGISTRATION REQUIREMENTS